Knox Grammar School: Royal Commission hearings

 Weeks also gave evidence to the Royal Commission.
 During this hearing he was questioned over why he had not sacked the teacher who was arrested in 2009 despite having received allegations in 2007 that the teacher had behaved improperly with a student during the 1980s.
 Weeks told the media that the allegations had not been detailed or specific, and he had received advice that "it would have been difficult on industrial grounds" to have dismissed the teacher.
 Weeks also stated that he had reported the teacher to the police child protection unit.

 The Royal Commission issued its findings on Knox Grammar in September 2016.
 The Sydney Morning Herald stated that its conclusions were that "Paterson deliberately covered up allegations about child sexual abuse because he placed the reputation of the school ahead of student welfare".
-The Royal Commission also found that while principal Paterson had a "dismissive" attitude towards complaints of sexual abuse, "deliberately withheld information" from a police officer investigating allegations made against Knox Grammar staff, and did not notify the school's council or affected parents of complaints.
+The Royal Commission also found that principal Ian Paterson had a "dismissive" attitude towards complaints of sexual abuse, "deliberately withheld information" from a police officer investigating allegations made against Knox Grammar staff and did not notify the school's council or affected parents of complaints.
 In addition, it judged that a statement made as part of his evidence to the Royal Commission that he had only been aware of a single allegation of misconduct while principal was "clearly incorrect", as he had been aware of five allegations.

-As of 1 March 2019 Knox Grammar School has not signed up to compensate its sexual abuse survivors through the National Redress Scheme, though it has indicated it plans to do so.
-The Royal Commission recommended the establishment of the National Redress Scheme, it commenced on 1 July 2018.
+The Royal Commission recommended the establishment of a National Redress Scheme, which commenced on 1 July 2018.
+Knox Grammar School has not signed up to compensate its sexual abuse survivors through the National Redress Scheme, though it indicated it plans to do so.

 2019 incident

 On 5 August 2019, Nicholas Warby, the school's 30-year-old "Director of Aquatic Sports", was arrested for possession of "child abuse material" on his mobile phone.
 After police searched his belongings and premises, two additional counts of possession of a prohibited drug were added.
 Headmaster Scott James sent a letter to parents, saying that Warby had been "removed from his duties at the aquatic centre" and that "[the police] have advised us that there is currently no suggestion that the images relate to Knox boys or swim centre students."
 The police prosecutor told the court that some files were "physically obtained" rather than sourced from the internet.
+Warby was later convicted and sentenced to 14 months imprisonment.